khaydarian/spla/design/deficiencies.md

 Many of the level shifter chips don't have a good place to put decoupling capacitors.
 I might have enough bulk decoupling on the board that this isn't a huge problem, and I can add in a few optional ones to help.

-I don't know if "distributed decoupling" is necessary, but it's cheap enough to add the extra pads.

 ## pcb: PPU1 layout

 The layout of the level shifters under the PPU1 chip is way tighter than necessary, and could be relaxed without causing issues.